 “I have seen families finance their summer fun on their cards, and they are still paying for their previous summer’s fun during the current summer,” Towles said.
 “That’s not the summer fun we want.”

-It’s easy to miss deadlines for bills — or forget to make payments entirely — while traveling.
+It’s easy to miss deadlines for bills — or forget to make payments entirely — due to summer changes in routine.
+You may have already seen this over the first few months of the pandemic.

 “If you forget, expect late fees and a ding to your credit report,” said Jim Wang, creator of the money-saving blog WalletHacks.com.